 Served: 13 years

-Deputy Kleinwaechter, 506 Smiley Road, Glendale, responded to the scene, tended to the injured Huxell and placed flares in the road.
-He also positioned his patrol car with the red light flashing, and then, with flashlight in hand, directed traffic around the vehicles.
+Deputy Kleinwaechter responded to the scene, tended to the injured Huxell and placed flares in the road on Wooster Pike, east of Newtown Road.
+He also positioned his patrol car with the red-light flashing, and then, with flashlight in hand, directed traffic around the vehicles.

 At about 8:30 p.m., Donald Gene Hughes (21), of 123½ Main Street, Milford, at a high rate of speed, crossed over the centerline and drove his vehicle into Deputy Kleinwaechter.
 The deputy was thrown 87 feet into another officer directing traffic in the opposite direction.

 Deputy Kleinwaechter was killed almost instantly.
 His body was taken to Mercy Hospital in Mariemont where he was pronounced dead on arrival.

 Deputy Kleinwaechter was survived by his wife, Ellen (Seim) Kleinwaechter; children, Gary Kleinwaechter (11), Teri Kleinwaechter, Mary Kleinwaechter, and Gerald Kleinwaechter (1); and siblings, Alice Mara, Edward Kleinwaechter, Paul Kleinwaechter, and Frederick Kleinwaechter.

 A Requiem High Mass was held at Saint Gabriel Church at 9:30 a.m. on July 20, 1962 and he was buried thereafter at Arlington Memorial Gardens.
 Hamilton County deputy sheriffs and Cincinnati patrolmen served as pallbearers.